-The Lantern Festival is a traditional Chinese festival commemorated every 15th day of the first month in the lunisolar Chinese calendar.
-It usually falls in February, and it signifies the last day of the traditional Chinese New Year celebrations.
+The Lantern Festival is a traditional Chinese festival that changes every year with the Lunar calendar.
+It usually falls in February and this year, it takes place on February 24.
+It signifies the last day of the traditional Chinese New Year celebrations.
 Even as early as the Western Han Dynasty, it was already celebrated as a festivity with great importance.
 During the Lantern Festival in ancient times, the lanterns were moderately simple.
 It was just the emperor and great noblemen who had large elegant lanterns.
 In modern times, lanterns have become enhanced with several complex designs.
 Some lanterns are now frequently made in the shape of animals.

 History of Lantern Festival

 The origin of the Lantern Festival has brought about various beliefs and conceptions.
 However, its roots go way back to over 2,000 years ago and are famously associated with the dynasty of Emperor Ming at the time when Buddhism was evolving in China.
 Emperor Ming was a supporter of Buddhism, and when he noted how Buddhist monks would often light lanterns in temples on the 15th day of the first lunar month.
 He decreed that all households, temples, and the imperial palace light lanterns on that evening.
 So from there, lighting lanterns developed into a folk custom.